mwdeshaw/Notable/README.md

                 <th>{this.state.openedActions ? detailedActionsView() : basicActionsView()}</th>
         </tr>
 ```
-Creating and editing notebooks is achieved through modals, which is stored in the ```ui``` slice of state
+Creating and editing notebooks is achieved through modals, which are stored in the ```ui``` slice of state

-The notebook search bar is functional and employs an autocomplete search algorithm basded on the trie tree to search by notebook title.
-I used this [tutorial](https://github.com/trekhleb/javascript-algorithms/blob/master/src/data-structures/trie/Trie.js) for guidance to create it.
+The notebook search bar is functional and employs an autocomplete search algorithm based on the trie tree, which searches notebooks by title.
+I used this [tutorial](https://github.com/trekhleb/javascript-algorithms/blob/master/src/data-structures/trie/Trie.js) for guidance.

-Finally, notebooks can be directly navigated to.
-The sidebar has a notebooks drop-down that brings the user to a notebook show page on click:
+Finally, notebooks could be directly navigated to from anywhere in the application.
+The sidebar has a notebooks drop-down that brings the user to a notebook's show page on click:

 ![notebook index dropdown](https://github.com/mwdeshaw/Notable/blob/master/read_me_images/Screen%20Shot%202019-07-12%20at%2012.08.14%20PM.png)